dennissxz/data-science-handbook/_sources/25-graph-related/31-maximum-flow.md

 - at least one edge $e\in P$ has to disappear in $G ^\prime _f$
 - if $e \notin E(G_f)$ but $e \in E(G_f ^\prime)$ then its anti-parallel edge $e ^\prime  \in E(P)$.

-Now consider using BFS from to find a shortest path $s-t$ in $G_f$.
+Now consider using BFS from to find a shortest path $s$-$t$ in $G_f$.
 Suppose the path length is $d$, then there are $d+1$ layers.
 The first layers only contains $s$, and the last layer contains $t$.
 In each iteration, we delete some forward-looking edge, and add a backward-looking edge or sideways-looking edge, but **no** shortcut edge.
 So the shortest path is non-decreasing.
 Beside, there are at most $m$ layers to delete in a phase with path length $d$, so at most $O(m)$ iterations in that phase.

 :::{figure} max-flow-bfs
 <img src="../imgs/max-flow-bfs.png" width = "100%" alt=""/>